groupdocs-conversion/GroupDocs.Conversion-Products/content/conversion/net/log-to-docm.md

         There are also advanced convert options for the DOCM file:

         * convert specific document page or page range;
-        * add a watermark to the converted DOCM file.
+        * add a watermark to the converted DOCM file and many more.

-        Once conversion is completed you can save your DOCM file to the local file path or any third-party storage like FTP, Amazon S3, Google Drive, Dropbox etc.
-        Please note - to convert LOG to DOCM there is no need for any additional software installed - like MS Office, Open Office, Adobe Acrobat Reader etc.
+        Once conversion is completed you can save your DOCM file to the local file path or any third-party storage like FTP, Amazon S3, Google Drive, Dropbox etc. Please note - to convert LOG to DOCM there is no need for any additional software installed - like MS Office, Open Office, Adobe Acrobat Reader etc.

 ############################# Steps ############################